Collins avenue hotel, Miami Modern.

 This is a 5-story hotel in the Miami Modern style built in 1948.
+The building is rectangular in plan.
 The structural system is concrete block stucco.
 The foundation is spread footing.
 Exterior walls are coral stone and stucco.
 The building has a flat roof clad in replacement gravel.
 Windows are replacement aluminum casements.
 Rows of narrow casements windows flanked by equally narrow fixed windows.
 There is a single-story, full-span open porch characterized by a flat roof clad in stuccoed with round posts.
 Full-span protruding porch; Northern half shaded by continuous and rounded eyebrow that makes a 90 degree turn above the entryway and sticks out into the driveway; Simple balustrade of evenly-spaced stuccoed cylinders; Simple terrazzo floor; Pilasters along wall ornamented with green coral stone veneer; Very thin round columns stretch from balustrade piers to shadowing eyebrow.
 Primary entryway is centered on the west elevation, directly across from the porch entry; Glass double-door framed in aluminum with narrow fixed windows on either side as well as a fixed window above; Two green coral stone veneered pilasters frame this.
 There is an addition.
 1 apt. unit and 1 hotel room on 5th floor; 8 hotel rooms on 1st floor (M. Grossman, architect).

 * Date source: Miami-Dade County Property Appraiser